piotrbajdek/lngcnv/README.md

 # INSTALLATION ON LINUX

-The current version of lngcnv (v1.8.12) has been verified to work properly on Fedora Linux 38 and Ubuntu 23.04.
+The current version of lngcnv (v1.9.0) has been verified to work properly on Fedora Linux 39.

 ## METHOD 1 – USING CARGO